Do I Need a Merchant Account to use Paypal?

 That’s not a problem as long as you are aware of what a true merchant bank account is.

 PayPal is developing several services that appear similar to banking, such as PayPal Credit, for example.
-However, it is not yet a bank and only a bank can offer a merchant bank account.
+PayPal is not a bank, therefore it cannot offer PayPal merchant accounts.
+It is only a true bank that can offer a merchant bank account.

 We explain in full detail in another article What is a Merchant Bank Account but here is a quick summary of the main points: